Chateau St. Jean

 Margo is a firm believer that great wines are grown - a conviction she shares with the Chateau founders who led the way for Chateau St. Jean to become a pioneer of vineyard designated wines in the early 1970s.
 To achieve Chateau St. Jean vineyard designation, the superior quality of the vineyards must be proven year after year and the grapes must consistently exhibit exceptional varietal character.

 The art of blending is the cornerstone of Margo’s winemaking philosophy.
 To her, one of the greatest accomplishments is to create a wine style or signature blend that carries from vintage to vintage while still capturing the uniqueness of that particular growing year.

 One of the things she enjoys most about her job is putting together the final blend for the Reserve wines.
-“Since no two vintages are alike, it gives us the opportunity to carefully search for the vineyard lots that offer the biggest fruit expression and the ability to age in order to create a wine that truly captures the best of the vintage,” says Margo.
 The Reserve wines represent the most concentrated, distinctive and balanced wines made at Chateau St. Jean.